syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/interaction.md

 ## Drag and drop nodes over other elements

 Diagram provides support to drop a node/connector over another node/connector.
 The [`drop`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Diagram.html#Syncfusion_EJ2_Diagrams_Diagram_Drop) event is raised to notify that an element is dropped over another one and it is disabled, by default.
-It can enabled with the constraints property.
+It can be enabled with the constraints property.

 ## User handles